 Applications are available below and are due in the KyCGA office on March 10, 2017.
 It is also required that the applicants submit the following information with their application form:

 (1) Two letters of recommendation,

 (4) Recent head shot

-Scholarship winners will be announced April 10, 2017.
+Scholarship winners will be announced the week of April 10, 2017.
 Awards will be sent directly to the winners’ accredited institution no later than August 1, 2017 and may be used for tuition, housing, books and other educational expenses.
 In the event that a student is not enrolled in coursework by the Fall 2017 semester, the award may be forfeited unless serious illness or injury prevents enrollment.
 In such case, the award may be used the following semester.

 "The association is happy to be able to provide these scholarships to our members' children," said KyCorn Board President Richard Strode, a farmer from Daviess Co.
 "We want to provide financial assistance to a broad range of students looking at a career in farming or agriculture.
 Academics will be a factor, but citizenship, leadership and the willingness to make an impact on Kentucky agriculture may be considered more."